micahkepe/comp412-utils/README.md

 Options:
-  -n, --netid <netid>      Your netid on the CLEAR server -i, --include-videos     Exclude videos from the lecture directory -h, --help               Print this help message
+  -n, --netid <netid>      Your netid on the CLEAR server -i, --include-videos     Include videos from the lecture directory -h, --help               Print this help message
 ```